batfolx/ESP32Servo_US/README.md

 <div>
   <p>
-    A small utility package that allows you to control a servo with the ESP32 with relative ease
+    A small utility package that allows you to control a servo with the ESP32 with relative ease.
   </p>

   <p>